Online gallery 2024

 Building on the success of the IHC Art Awards, we wanted to showcase the talent of New Zealanders through a different medium.

-The theme of this year’s competition is “Nature: the living world” (Natureall the animals, plants and other things in the world that exist or happen independently of people, water, sea mountains).
+The theme of this year’s competition was “Nature: the living world” (Natureall the animals, plants and other things in the world that exist or happen independently of people, water, sea mountains).

 FOTO FEST in Hastings City